dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/configuring-dbcontext.md

 }
 ```

-Application code to initialize with `OnConfiguring`:
+Application code to initialize a `DbContext` that uses `OnConfiguring`:

 ``` csharp
 using (var context = new BloggingContext())